 Grit: The Power of Passion and Perseverance

-Here, she takes readers into the field to visit teachers working in some of the toughest schools, cadets struggling through their first days at West Point, and young finalists in the National Spelling Bee.
+In Grit, she takes us into the field to visit cadets struggling through their first days at West Point, teachers working in some of the toughest schools, and young finalists in the National Spelling Bee.
 She also mines fascinating insights from history and shows what can be gleaned from modern experiments in peak performance.
-Finally, she shares what she's learned from interviewing dozens of high achievers--from JP Morgan CEO Jamie Dimon to the cartoon editor of The New Yorker to Seattle Seahawks Coach Pete Carroll.
+Finally, she shares what she's learned from interviewing dozens of high achievers--from JP Morgan CEO Jamie Dimon to New Yorker cartoon editor Bob Mankoff to Seattle Seahawks Coach Pete Carroll.

 "GRIT is a persuasive and fascinating response to the cult of IQ fundamentalism.
 Duckworth reminds us that it is character and perseverance that set the successful apart."
 Malcolm Gladwell "Impressively fresh and original ...
 GRIT scrubs away preconceptions about how far our potential can take us.
 And it solves the riddle of how those not likely to succeed in fact do.
 Buy this, send copies to your friends, and tell the world that there is, in fact, hope.
 We can all dazzle."
 Susan Cain, New York Times bestselling author "At a time when our collective notion of success has shrunk to the point of being unrecognizable, Angela Duckworth arrives to restore it.
 With a mix of masterful storytelling and the latest science, she shows that perseverance and passion matter at least as much as talent and intelligence.
 And far from simply urging us to work harder for the sake of working harder, Grit offers a truly sane perspective: that true success comes when we devote ourselves to endeavors that give us joy and purpose."
 Arianna Huffington, bestselling author of Thrive "This book will change your life.
 Fascinating, rigorous, and practical, Grit is destined to be a classic in the literature of success."
 Dan Heath, bestselling co-author of Made to Stick, Switch and Decisive "Angela Duckworth has written a contemporary classic - a clarifying and deeply-researched book in the tradition of Stephen Covey and Carol Dweck.
 For anyone hoping to work smarter or live better, GRIT is an essential - and perhaps life-changing - read."
 Daniel H. Pink, author of Drive and To Sell is Human